wp-plugins/basic-comment-quicktags/readme.txt

 == Changelog ==

+= 1.7 =
+* 2012 June 29, by Ipstenu (and aahan)
+* Dropping the call for editor.css and including just what we need. <a href="http://wordpress.org/support/topic/plugin-basic-comment-quicktags-why-use-editorcss">Read this thread for why</a>.

 = 1.6 =
 * 2012 June 28, by Ipstenu (and sleary)
 * Booyah!
 P2 in the hizzouse.